Liouvillian skin effects in two-dimensional electron systems at finite temperatures

 \section{Acknowledgments}

-The authors thank Yuma Hirobe, Keito Hara, Shu Hamanaka, Shin Kaneshiro, Masahiro Sato, and Manfred Sigrist for fruitful discussion.
+The authors thank Y. Hirobe, K. Hara, S. Hamanaka, S. Kaneshiro, M. Sato, and M. Sigrist for fruitful discussion.
 This work is supported by JSPS KAKENHI Grant Nos.~JP21K13850, JP23KK0247, JP25K07152, and JP25H02136, as well as JSPS Bilateral Program No.~JPJSBP120249925.
 T.~Y.~is grateful for the support from the ETH Pauli Center for Theoretical Studies and the Grant from Yamada Science Foundation.